-Visionary set and costume designer John Macfarlane’s versatile aesthetic will be on display in four very different 2019–20 productions: Handel’s Agrippina and Wagner’s Der Fliegende Höllander, both in stagings new to the Met, and revivals of Puccini’s Tosca and Donizetti’s Maria Stuarda.
-As the season approached, he spoke with the Met’s Joel Rozen.
+Visionary set and costume designer John Macfarlane’s versatile aesthetic was on display in two very different new productions during the 2019–20 season: Handel’s Agrippina and Wagner’s Der Fliegende Höllander.
+As the stagings’ premieres approached, he spoke with the Met’s Joel Rozen.

 You’re one of the rare designers who has found success with both sets and costumes.
 Do you find balancing the two crafts difficult?

-Yes, it’s a huge workload doing the two, especially on a very large opera like Tosca or Maria Stuarda.
+Yes, it’s a huge workload doing the two, but it’s somehow easier in my head.
 But it’s somehow easier in my head.
 I always do the sets first: I build the model, and during the process of the model building, I work out how the costumes will look—the period, the style, and the color palette.
 I’ve always wanted the control of putting into the stage space the color palette and style of costumes that I feel are right.